entropyxyz/api_key_tdx/SPEC.md

 - `/deploy-api-key`: adds a new secret.
 This is associated with a given base URL of the service it is for, and the public key of the user who signs the request body.
 The base URL + user's pubkey constitutes the identifier for the secret.
 - `/update-secret`: updates the secret and/or ACL with secret*id `id` (*Note: not implemented yet*).
-- `/delete-secret`: deletes the secret with secret*id `id` (*Note: not implemented yet*).
+- `/delete-secret`: deletes the secret with secret*id `id`.
 - `/make-request`: instructs the AKS to make a remote API call to `remote-url` using the http verb `verb`, with optional POST/PUT payload `payload` and the secret matching the public key used to sign the request payload; the secret is identified by the base URL (extracted from `remote-url`) + user's public key.

 **Note:** There are two aspects of ACLs.
 Firstly, the "ACL proper" that defines which users' public keys are allowed to use a secret; secondly the "usage ACL", defining how a secret can be used, e.g. "only for amounts smaller than `x`" or "only between 10am and 4pm".
 Refer to issue [#INSERT_ISSUE_NR_HERE] for the details of how this works.

 All calls to the AKS from the outside are signed and contain counter measures to replay attacks to stop a snooping cloud operator from recording traffic and replaying it at will.
 The API responses are encrypted to the end user's public key before they are sent back outside the AKS.
+Refer to issue [#INSERT_ISSUE_NR_HERE] for the details of how this works.

 The encryption/authentication used is [the same as entropy-tss uses](https://github.com/entropyxyz/entropy-core/blob/master/crates/protocol/src/sign_and_encrypt/mod.rs) and protection is given against replay attacks ([currently using timestamps](https://github.com/entropyxyz/api_key_tdx/blob/cd96b90d1f63e0f3d75bc461e179b094d2cf400e/src/api_keys/api.rs#L81-L87) but this may change to block number or nonces).